aeszyman/ARTH121/bibliography.md

 Cassibry, Kimberly.
 "The Tyranny of the _Dying Gaul_: Confronting an Ethnic Stereotype in Ancient Art." _The Art Bulletin_ 99.2 (June 2017): 6-40.

+Doherty, Keith J. "The Judgment of Paris in Roman Painting." _The Art Bulletin_ 44.4 (December 2012): 528-547.

 Hunt, Will. _Underground: A Human History of the Worlds Beneath Our Feet_.
 2019.

 Kousser, Rachel.
 "Destruction and Memory on the Athenian Acropolis." _The Art Bulletin_ 41.3 (September 2009): 263-282.